Editor's PickExclusive Interview With Matt Davey, COO Of 1Password

 2. Question: Do you agree that employees take cybersecurity protocols at home seriously and even better than they do in the office?
 If yes, why is it so?

 Matt Davey: I do, and our research very clearly backs it up.
-In our survey, 63% of IT workers said they believe employees are following security protocols and requirements better when working from home — and 58% of employees say they are following home security protocols better than they did while in the office.
+In our survey, 63% of IT workers believe employees are following security protocols and requirements more effectively when working from home, and 58% of employees report that they are following home security protocols more diligently than they did while in the office.

 We feared people would be more relaxed at home and be more likely to slip up, and we were pleasantly surprised to see that employees are taking on the mantle of security themselves.